Fully Vaccinated? What You Should Know Before Planning to Join a Surfing Holiday

 All travelers should fill in the “Questionnaire of identification of risk factors in travelers”.

 The inbound land borders with the USA are open for “essential travel” only and does not prevent US citizens to return home.
-This will be in effect until at least May 21, 2020.

 US citizens can fly into Mexico without any restrictions.
 However, please be advised that a negative COVID-19 test, taken at most 3 days before departure, is mandatory to board the flight back to the USA.